matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/vyper.md

 # Vyper

 The Vyper compiler we provide as part of our toolchain is called [zkvyper](https://github.com/matter-labs/zkvyper-bin).
-It operates on LLL IR and metadata received from the underlying [vyper](https://docs.vyperlang.org/en/latest/index.html) compiler, which must be available in `$PATH`, or the path must be explicitly passed via the CLI (command-line interface).
+It operates on Vyper’s LLL IR, and metadata received from the underlying [vyper](https://docs.vyperlang.org/en/latest/index.html) compiler, which must be available in `$PATH`, or its path must be explicitly passed via the CLI (command-line interface).

 ## Usage

-Most of the time, using our compiler via the Hardhat plugin is enough, and you do not have to dive deeper into its interface and I/O (input/output) methods.
-However, knowledge of these can be crucial for integration, debugging, or contribution purposes.
+Using our compiler via the Hardhat plugin usually suffices.
+However, knowledge of its interface and I/O (input/output) methods are crucial for integration, debugging, or contribution purposes.

 #### Combined JSON

-The Hardhat plugin uses the combined JSON I/O mode, which is passed down to the `vyper` compiler child process.
+The `zkvyper` standard JSON I/O workflow closely follows that of the official `vyper` compiler.
+However, `zkvyper` does not support some configuration settings which are only relevant to the EVM architecture.

+Combined JSON is only an output format; there is no combined JSON input format.
+Instead, CLI arguments are used for configuration.

 Additional zkEVM data is inserted into the output combined JSON by `zksolc`: